 Expeditors International Maternity and Paternity Leave Policies

-Expeditors International offers 6 weeks of paid maternity leave and 6 weeks of unpaid maternity leave.
+Expeditors International offers 6 weeks of paid maternity leave, 9 weeks of unpaid maternity leave, 12 weeks of unpaid paternity leave.
 This information is based on anonymous tips submitted by employees.

 Transportation: Freight & Logistics Maternity and Paternity Leave